Hurricane Dorian is the strongest hurricane on record to have hit the Bahamas — and one of the strongest Atlantic hurricanes on record.

 How is Mercy Corps helping?

-Our team is surveying the affected islands of Abaco and Grand Bahama and is distributing solar lanterns.
+Our team is surveying the affected islands of Abaco and Grand Bahama and is distributing solar lanterns and clean water.
 We are committed to reaching 3,000 families with emergency kits which include: mosquito nets, tarps, jerry cans, chlorine tablets to purify water, and rope.

-We purchased supplies that were locally available in Nassau for some of our initial deliveries, including jugs of water, canned food and other essentials.
+We purchased supplies that were locally available in Nassau for some of our initial deliveries, including jugs of water and other essentials.

 We have distributed 100 solar lanterns so far, including 40 to a healthcare centre in Marsh Harbour, 30 to a hospital in Freeport and, through a local organisation called Hands for Hunger, 30 lanterns to the smaller affected island of Little Abaco.
 We have another 500 solar lanterns that we are bringing to the Bahamas.